A Single Dose Of Ketamine Might Help Heavy Drinkers, Study Finds

 So why would stimulating memories of drinking prior to a ketamine dose seem to be so effective in reducing alcohol consumption?
 Das says ketamine is thought to block certain receptors in the brain that help to "restabilize" a memory — such as pleasure from drinking.
 "You're kind of stopping the restabilization, and the memory is weakened," he notes.

-John Krystal, head of the psychiatry department at Yale School of Medicine, was among the first researchers to study how ketamine could be helpful to patients suffering from depression.
-He says ketamine doesn't erase memories but can help to rewrite them.
+John Krystal, head of the psychiatry department at Yale School of Medicine, was among the first researchers to study how ketamine could be helpful to patients who have depression.
+He says ketamine doesn't erase memories but can help rewrite them.

 "You can help them have a better and more balanced approach to it," Krystal says.
 "Like instead of the idea that alcohol is always good no matter how much you drink ... someone could instead say, 'You know, I don't really need to drink this much.' "

 That lines up with what the participants in the U.K. experiment reported.
-Das says they "kind of felt the urge to drink less," and "that might be because of this reduction in the way that environmental triggers can spark off the urge to drink."
+Das says they "kind of felt the urge to drink less" and "that might be because of this reduction in the way that environmental triggers can spark off the urge to drink."

-Krystal, who was not involved in the research, says this suggests ketamine could be useful for other conditions that are exacerbated by certain kinds of memories.
+Krystal, who was not involved in the research, says this suggests that ketamine could be useful for other conditions that are exacerbated by certain kinds of memories.
 The drug, he says, could "help them to get control of what they really think and believe about things like alcohol or other drugs, abuse or their traumatic experiences, which otherwise kind of take over their lives in ways that are very maladaptive."

 "I would say this is a very cool study," Krystal says.
 "And I think if the findings can be replicated, then it opens up a new window about a strategy to treat alcohol-use disorders."

-Still, he cautions that this is a fairly new idea and that "there are a lot of complexities here that that need to be worked out."
-Complexities such as whether people with high tolerance to alcohol respond differently to ketamine, or whether there's something inherent about ketamine that makes people want to drink less even without memory recall.
+Still, he cautions that this is a fairly new idea and that "there are a lot of complexities here that need to be worked out."
+Complexities such as whether people with high tolerance to alcohol respond differently to ketamine or whether there's something inherent about ketamine that makes people want to drink less even without memory recall.
 "That's just the nature of research — no single study can really answer all of the questions," Krystal says.

 Das says he hopes that one day, following more study and testing, ketamine could be used in clinical settings to help patients with alcoholism.